cetrasoft/info_products-rails_helpers/content/book/1-intro.md

 ---

 It's okay if you're not 100% clear on the differences yet.
-Practice makes perfect, and what better way to start practicing than to write some bad ass helpers?
+Practice makes perfect, and what better way to start practicing than to write some helpers?
 Let's get to it!